Pascal Agrapart: Viniculture

 most in the grand cru villages of Avize, Cramant, Oiry and Oger.
 The vines average about 35 years of age, with some over 60 years.

-Viniculture

 The house produces three vintage dated Champagnes: Minéral, L'Avizoise and Vénus.

 Agrapart practically never chaptalizes.
-The house produces less than 6,000 cases per year.
+The house produces less than 5,400 cases per year.

 Awards and honors

 Agrapart & Fils has received the highest possible rating of three-stars in La Revue du vin de France's Le guide des meilleurs vins de France.
 A 3-star rating was awarded to only nine Champagne estates in total, including Selosse, Egly-Ouriet and Krug.